Colouring $(P_r+P_s)$-Free Graphs: The Proof of Theorem 1

-If there exists an edge between $r_1$ and a vertex from $P$, then this vertex must be $x$ (as $L(r_1)=\{1,2\}$).
-First suppose $Q$ is of type~1.
-Then $x=u$.
-However, $u$ had only one neighbour in $A_1$, which is in $Q$, a contradiction.
-Now suppose $Q$ is of type~2.
+If there exists an edge between $r_1$ and a vertex from $P$, then this vertex must be $x$ (as $r_1$ was in $A_1$ and $L(r_1)=\{1,2\}$ before it was coloured).
+First, suppose $Q$ is of Type~1.
+Recall that $x=u$.
+However, by Claim~\ref{c-rLargeDegree} $N(u)\cap A_1=\emptyset$.
+Now suppose $Q$ is of Type~2.
 Then $x=v$.
 If $r_1$ is adjacent to $v$, then $r_1$ is adjacent to another vertex in $Q$, a contradiction.
-Finally suppose that $Q$ is of type~3.
-Then $x$ in not in $P$.
+Finally, suppose that $Q$ is of Type~3.
+Then $x$ is not in $P$.
 Thus $r_1$ is not adjacent to $P$.
+We conclude from the above that both $r_2$ and $r_3$ have a neighbour in $P$.
+We now prove the following claim.

-We conclude from the above that there must exist an edge between $r_2$ and a vertex of $P$, and an edge between $r_3$ and a vertex of $P$.
-By Rule~\ref{r-diamond}, these neighbours of $r_2$ and $r_3$ must be different.
-We show that vertices $r_2$ and $r_3$ received a colour, since $r_2$ and $r_3$ have a different neighbour in $Q$ and thus at least one neighbour has obtained a colour different from~$3$.
-Since $r$ is coloured by 3, the lists of $r_2$ and $r_3$ are reduced by Rule~\ref{r-one2} to size~1 or the instance is a no-instance.
+\clm{ All vertices $r, r_1, r_2, r_3$ are coloured: $r$ received colour $3$, and each of $r_1, r_2, r_3$ received either colour $1$ or $2$.}{\it Proof of Claim~\ref{c-colored}.} We only have to show the claim for vertices $r_2$ and $r_3$.
+Recall that both $r_2$ and $r_3$ have a neighbour in $P$.
+We claim that neighbourhoods of $r_2$ and $r_3$ in $Q$ are disjoint.
+Otherwise $r$, $r_2$, $r_3$ and a common neighbour $d$ of $r_2$ and $r_3$ in $P$ form a diamond such that $d\in Q$ is coloured, and therefore $r$ was not active due to Rule~\ref{r-diamond}, a contradiction.
+Hence, at least one neighbour of $r_2$ or at least one neighbour of $r_3$ has obtained a colour different from~$3$.
+Since $r$ is coloured by~$3$, the lists of $r_2$ and $r_3$ were reduced by Rule~\ref{r-one2} to $\{1\}$ or $\{2\}$ (or the instance is a no-instance). \dia